chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

 .pot files
 -----------------------------------------------------
 .pot files are used by localization teams as an intermediate step in-between the native English content and the localized content.
 Opscode needs to build the .pot files so that localization teams can feed them into their tools as part of their localization process.

+.. warning:: .pot files should be recompiled, not modified.

 The .pot file is built using much the same process as a regular Sphinx content build.
 For example, a regular content build: